leandrogoe/leandrogoe.github.io/_posts/2023-04-17-protecting-mongodb.md

 BAM!
 Sidekiq will now start pushing back jobs whenever the database is under risk of losing all concurrency tickets.
 However, there is still room for improvement...

-# Sidekiq Tamer
+## Sidekiq Tamer

 While the code described above gets the job done, it is suboptimal in a number of ways.
 In particular:
 * It doesn't take into account if a job can actually be retried later on or it will go to the DeadSet
 * It always pushes back, even if the job doesn't access the database at all.
 * It cannot manage correctly multi-server clusters, let alone multiple MongoDB clusters.

-In order to solve these limitations, a new gem is being introduced, sidekiq_data_protector.
-It addresses those limitations described above and provides extensibility to handle other databases in the future.
+In order to solve these limitations, a new gem is being introduced, sidekiq-tamer.
+It addresses those limitations described above and provides extensibility to handle other kind of resources in the future.